 Gifford Homestead

-The Fruita Valley is a charming little oasis in the middle of the Utah desert, where early Mormon settler planted large fruit orchards.
-Built in Fruita in 1908, the Gifford Homestead now makes homemade fruit pies, preserves and more.
-The Gifford Homestead pies are so coveted that they sell out early in the morning most days.
+The Fruita Valley is a charming little oasis in the middle of the Utah desert, where early Mormon settlers planted large fruit orchards.
+Built in Fruita in 1908, the Gifford Homestead makes homemade fruit pies, preserves and more.
+The Gifford Homestead pies are so coveted that they often sell out early in the morning.

 One day we were lucky enough to get to the Gifford Homestead early enough to get a strawberry-rhubarb pie that was still warm from the oven.
 We abandoned our plan to bring the pie on our Capitol Reef hike and devoured it at one of the picnic tables on the front lawn.